ruwayd99/FormalVerification_for_Counter/README.md

 # Formal Verification for 4 bit counter with overflow

-This repository contains system verilog files for a counter, for the assertions to verify the module and a top module that combines everything.
-I will explain every file one by one
+This repository contains system verilog files for a counter, for the assertions to verify the module and a testbench module that combines everything.
+I will explain every file one by one.

 # 4-Bit Counter with Overflow (counter.sv)